Accessibility in Inspera Assessment

 We offer built-in support options for test takers with learning support needs.
 Through the test taker's settings panel, exam content (including font) in Inspera can be magnified, both by using predefined enlargement sizes, regular, large and extra large, but also by using zoom functions on the web browser, keyboard/mouse shortcuts or accessibility tools.
 Test takers can also invert the colour scheme for better contrast.

 We support screen readers and also have a built-in text-to-speech tool (TTS).
 TTS is available in open and lock down versions of tests.
 To operate, test takers simply highlight text and then press play to hear it read out by their speakers or headphones.
+If our most secure lock-down browser, Inspera Exam Portal, is used, screen readers will not work during the login process, however it will work during the exam sitting if accessibility options are enabled on the test.
+Using the less secure Safe Exam Browser or a generic web browser, screen readers will work and we are working on supporting screen readers in the login process of Inspera Exam Portal as well.

 You can control the length of an assessment for individual test-takers.
 Time adjustments can be added either as planned extra time for test takers with learning support needs and/or during the assessment, e.g. extra time can be granted due to an incident.
 Candidates can also be allocated individual start times.